GenericMage/NFT-Hotswap/README.md

 The hotswap contracts are structured differently from other versions of Dexhune, rather than a singular Exchange contract carrying out orders there are instead individual "controllers" who manage tokens in assigned liquidity contracts.

-The Hotswap contracts will be deployed to Polygon MATIC, the team will list xPLEBs NFTs with a bridged version of Plebbit Token.
+The Hotswap contracts will be deployed to Polygon POS, the team will list xPLEBs NFTs with wMATIC.